ProstaTD: Bridging Surgical Triplet from Classification to Fully Supervised Detection: ProstaTD Dataset

 \subsection{Data Collection}

-Our dataset, illustrated in Fig.~\ref{fig:dataset}, integrates three sources: our in-house surgical videos collected from PWH, the publicly available PSI-AVA dataset~\cite{valderrama2020tapir} and the ESAD dataset~\cite{bawa2021saras}.
+Our dataset, illustrated in Fig.~\ref{fig:mydataset}, integrates three sources: our in-house PWH Dataset, the publicly available PSI-AVA dataset and the ESAD dataset.
 Here, ESAD is released under the CC-BY-NC-SA-4.0 license and PSI-AVA is hosted by MIT.
 The PWH videos were recorded with institutional ethical approval, and the final release of our dataset will also comply with the CC-BY-NC-SA-4.0 license.
 Notably, we did not utilize any existing annotations from ESAD or PSI-AVA, even when they were partially relevant to our task.
+For further details on the original annotations of these datasets, please refer to Appendix~\ref{sec:AddIntro}.
 This decision was driven by differences in data sources and the need for a unified annotation protocol to ensure consistent labeling of surgical actions, targets, and bounding boxes.
 Accordingly, guided by the expert insights of our team’s urologist, we developed and strictly followed our own annotation criteria throughout the process.